Dimentio233/TweetScrapes/README.md

 ## Keyword

-As recently COVID-19 began to spread rampantly again around the world, I'm curious how people all around the United States view this issue.
+As COVID-19 began to spread rampantly again around the world, I'm curious how people around the United States view this issue.
 Since the beginning of the pandemic, there were a lot of resistance toward masks, social distancing, and vaccines.
-I wonder if people's attitude has changed since or they have grown even more weary toward this never-ending risk.
+I wonder if people's attitude has changed since or if they have grown even wearier toward this never-ending risk.
 Therefore, I decided on "COVID" as my keyword.

 To keep the dataset manageable and obtain people's recent sentiments around the issue, I chose Jan 14th as the starting date.
-To make sure I get a more holistic view, I slightly increased the data collection radius to 18 miles.
+To  get a more holistic view, I slightly increased the data collection radius to 18 miles.

 ## Locations

-The three cities I chose are: Redmond, Boston, and Fort Worth.
-This allows me to contrast between East (Boston) and West (Redmond), North (Redmond) and South (Fort Worth).
-I wanted to see if there were dramatically different opinions on COVID between different regions.
+The three cities I chose are Redmond, Boston, and Fort Worth.
+This allows me to contrast East (Boston) and West (Redmond), North (Redmond), and South (Fort Worth).
+I wanted to see if there were dramatically different opinions on COVID among different regions.

 ## Wordclouds